iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 ## Data analysis

+[Is that correct, as the way you’ve written it could mean something else.
+So I would think if you relased 10,000 larvae from i and 200 settled at j, then the number would be 200/10,000.
+But as you wrote it it could mean the proportion (out of all spawned larvae) that were spawned at i and settled at j.
+That would be 200/Total larvae spawned]

+[These are not clear enough.
+I’ve had a go at clarifying but I’m not sure I actually got it right, so check that.
+Ideally you want to probably have a section where you talk about univariate metrics and one where you look at multivariate.]

-Each scenario was measured using a connectivity matrix, with rows as source regions (*i*) and columns are settlement regions (*j*), and each value (*~i,j~*) is the proportion of larvae that were spawned at (*i*) and settled at (*j*) over the release period.
-Settlement was considered over the total release period, and therefore there was no variation, only allowing for qualitative measures.
-Several univariate measures for comparisons between connectivity matrix were used; settlement site richness (the number of reef settled) and Shannon-Weiner diversity of settlement (using number of reefs and total larvae settled), the connectivity metrics of self-recruitment, local retention, settlement success and dispersal distance (**FORMAT see definitions**), and connectance (the proportion of the links between natal and settlement sites in a graph compared to the theoretical maximum).
-The mean of the metrics across source regions (n = 17), were compared across models using a one-way ANOVA to test for the effects of model parameters.
-Student-Newman-Keuls (SNK) post-hoc tests for pairwise comparisons if ANOVAs were significant.
-The R package *ConnMattTools* [CITE] was used to obtain connectivity metrics, The r package *igraph* was used for obtaining measures of connectance, and the package *agricolae* [CITE] was used to perform SNK tests.
-To compare the connectivity matrices of the different models for each aim, I used the ordination data reduction technique non-metric multidimensional scaling (NMDS).
+Each individual model run produced as output a connectivity matrix, which represents the connectivity between larval source (row~*i*~) and settlement (column~*j*~) regions where each element~*i,j*~ is the proportion of all larvae spawned at *i* which settled at *j* over the release period.
+Several univariate measures were extracted from each matrix: settlement site richness (the number of reefs receiving settlers), Shannon-Weiner diversity of settlement (using number of reefs and total larvae settled per reef), self-recruitment, local retention, settlement success, dispersal distance (see Definitions), and connectance (the proportion of the edges connecting natal and settlement sites in a graph compared to the theoretical maximum number of edges).
+Differences between model scenarios were assessed by comparing each metric amongst different sets of matrices (depending on the aim) with regions (n = 17) used as replicates using one-way repeated measure ANOVAs, to account for the regional oceangraphic variation in each model.
+Tukey's HSD post-hoc pairwise tests were used to assess differences amongst regions where ANOVAs were significant (\&alpha = 0.05).
+The r package *ConnMattTools* [CITE] was used to obtain connectivity metrics and the package *igraph* [CITE] was used for obtaining measures of connectance.

+Multivariate comparisons of connectivity matrices were made using non-metric multidimensional scaling (NMDS) which allowed for the assessment of the relative similarity of regional patterns (replicates) across different model scenarios (variables).
 I used the Bray-Curtis dissimilarity measures to get distance matrices and applied a square root transform to account for highly abundant areas of settlement.
-It allowed for multivariate analysis, comparing the proportion of settlement from source regions to settlement regions.
-To account for the strong effect of oceanographic currents on settlement, within each aim the raw data was standardised by the passive movement connectivity matrix, which contains no behaviour that is not included in all of the models (settlement sensory ability), and is assumed to be the settlement produced by the currents alone.
-To test for differences in patterns of settlement between models, PERMANOVA tests were conducted using the *adonis* function in the r package *vegan* [CITE vegan].
-Correspondence analysis using the r package *ca* [CITE] was used to see which sites were contributing to the most differences amongst the settlement patterns.
-Cluster analysis for each scenario was also used to test for groups of similar models, again using a Bray-Curtis dissimilarity measure and the average-link clustering method.
+There were strong differences in settlement patters for the different regions due to variations in regional oceanography.
+These differences are interesting but can serve to swamp the more pertinent comparisons between models.
+In order to capture these differences between models more explicitly raw settlement proportions were standardised by settlement proportion values from the passive (no behaviour) connectivity matrix.
+To test for differences in these multivariate patterns of settlement between models, PERMANOVA tests were conducted using the *adonis* function in the r package *vegan* [CITE vegan].
+Correspondence analysis using the r package *ca* [CITE] was used to see which regions were contributing the most to differences amongst models.
+Cluster analysis for each model was also used to test for groups of similar models, again using a Bray-Curtis dissimilarity measure and the average-link clustering method.

 # Results